corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 ### Compile Times

-Be honest with your team, **Rust compile times are a real downgrade from Go's.**
+Be honest with your team: **Rust compile times are a real downgrade from Go's.**

 A clean release build of a medium service can take minutes in comparison to Go's near-instantaneous compiles.
 Incremental builds and `cargo check` are reasonable and compile times have gotten much better over the years, but you'll feel the difference.